-We are writing to you about the Central Credit Register, which is being set up by the Central Bank of Ireland under the Credit Reporting Act 2013.
-The Central Credit Register is a national database that will, on request, provide:
+The Central Credit Register, was set up by the Central Bank of Ireland in 2017 under the Credit Reporting Act 2013.
+The Central Credit Register is a national database that, on request, provides:

 The Credit Reporting Act 2013 requires us to process your personal and credit information for the Central Credit Register.
 From 30 June 2017, we will submit personal information to the Central Credit Register that we may already have about you, like: